Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ~~~
 {: #fig-latency-points title="Key Latency Points during the Packet Transmission"}

-The main packet states shown at in {{fig-latency-points}} are the following:
+The main packet states shown in {{fig-latency-points}} are the following:

 - "Scheduled for sending": the packet is committed by the sending application, stamped and ready to be sent;
 - "Sent": the packet is passed to the UDP socket and sent;